-- Mark Weissbluth, the advocate of the method, believes that a sleeping baby should never be woken up.
+- Marc Weissbluth, the advocate of the method, believes that a sleeping baby should never be woken up.
 Even when older babies between five and twelve months take two to three naps lasting one or two hours each day, it does not affect their night sleep.

 - An early bedtime needs to be set to facilitate your baby’s sleep in the night.
 As per Dr Weissbluth, babies who go to sleep late can have trouble sleeping in the night and taking naps.
 Babies need to sleep by 6 pm to 8 pm by their schedule.

 - It uses your baby’s natural sleeping cycle to promote sleep in the night.